 Having a reliable indicator of future inputs to an adult population is vital to understanding the dynamics of the fish population and helping predict changes in abundance.
 An early indicator of recruitment is most beneficial to managers.
 In Lake Michigan, indicators of yellow perch recruitment have traditionally been collected using bottom trawls or beach seines.

-Recruitment of young-of-the-year (YOY, age-0) yellow perch in 2007 was relatively low (weak) in most areas of the lake.
-Catch of age-0 yellow perch was greater than that observed in 2006 only in Wisconsin waters of Lake Michigan (Figure 22) and in Green Bay / Bays de Noc (Figures 23 and 21, respectively).
-Recruitment in all areas of the lake was less than that observed in 2005, when young-of-year production was the highest observed in at least 16 years for all areas of the lake.
+While catch of age-0 yellow perch was slightly greater than that observed in 2007 in some areas of southern Lake Michigan (Figures 17-19), recruitment in 2008 was relatively low (weak) in most areas of the lake, in comparison to long-term averages.
+Recruitment in all areas of the lake was significantly less than that observed in 2005, when young-of-year production was the highest observed in at least 16 years for all areas of the lake.

+Figure 16.
+CPUE of YOY yellow perch from the Illinois waters of Lake Michigan.
+(ILDNR; data from summer beach seining along the Illinois shoreline, 1978 - 2008.)

 Figure 17.
-CPUE of YOY yellow perch from the Illinois waters of Lake Michigan.
-(ILDNR; data from summer beach seining along the Illinois shoreline, 1978 - 2007.)
+CPUE of age-0 yellow perch in the Illinois waters of Lake Michigan.
+(INHS; data from summer and fall bottom trawls off Waukegan, IL, 1987 - 2008.)

 Figure 18.
-CPUE of age-0 yellow perch in the Illinois waters of Lake Michigan.
-(INHS; data from summer and fall bottom trawls off Waukegan, IL, 1987 - 2007.)
+CPUE of age-2 yellow perch from the Indiana waters of Lake Michigan.
+(Ball State University; data from summer bottom trawl assessments, 1981 - 2008).

 Figure 19.
-CPUE of age-2 yellow perch from the Indiana waters of Lake Michigan.
-(Ball State University; data from summer bottom trawl assessments, 1984 - 2007).

-Figure 20.
 CPUE of age-0 yellow perch in the Michigan waters of Lake Michigan.
-(MDNR; late summer bottom trawl data from Grand Haven and South Haven 1996 - 2007.
+(MDNR; late summer bottom trawl data from Grand Haven and South Haven 1996 - 2008.
 Grand Haven was not sampled in 2003.)

+Figure 20.
+CPUE of age-0 yellow perch in Bays de Noc, Lake Michigan.
+(MDNR; summer bottom trawl data, 1989 - 2008.)

 Figure 21.
-CPUE of age-0 yellow perch in Bays de Noc, Lake Michigan.
-(MDNR; summer bottom trawl data, 1989 - 2007.)
+CPUE of age-0 yellow perch from the Wisconsin waters of Lake Michigan.
+(WDNR; data from summer beach seine assessments along the southern Wisconsin shoreline, 1989 - 2008.)

 Figure 22.
-CPUE of age-0 yellow perch from the Wisconsin waters of Lake Michigan.
-(WDNR; data from summer beach seine assessments along the southern Wisconsin shoreline, 1989 - 2007.)

-Figure 23.
 CPUE of age-0 yellow perch from the Wisconsin waters of Green Bay.
-(WDNR; data from summer trawl assessments, 1978 - 2007.)
+(WDNR; data from summer trawl assessments, 1978 - 2008.)